 Promotion announcements can be delivered through a variety of channels.
-Consider the most effective and efficient way to send the announcement, such as via:
+Consider the most effective and efficient way to send the announcement, such as:

 You may consider this method if you have a company-wide message board to publicly post announcements.
-It can also be included as a brief mention in a company newsletter to employees and invested external parties.
+It can also be included in a company newsletter to employees and invested external parties.

-This method may be appropriate for larger companies who want to more formally announce the promotion.
-This method may also be reserved for promotions in executive or leadership positions.
+This method may be appropriate for larger companies who want to formally announce the promotion.
+This method may also be reserved for promotions to executive or leadership positions.